 Session.load() to determine if an instance with the given identifier exists on the database; use

 Session.get() or a query instead.

 Use eager fetching sparingly.
 Use proxies and lazy collections for most associations to classes that are not likely to be completely held in the second-level cache.
 For associations to cached classes, where there is an a extremely high probability of a cache hit, explicitly disable eager fetching using

 lazy="false".
-When an join fetching is appropriate to a particular use case, use a query with a
+When join fetching is appropriate to a particular use case, use a query with a

 left join fetch.

 Hibernate frees the developer from writing tedious Data Transfer Objects (DTO).
 In a traditional EJB architecture, DTOs serve dual purposes: first, they work around the problem that entity beans are not serializable; second, they implicitly define an assembly phase where all data to be used by the view is fetched and marshalled into the DTOs before returning control to the presentation tier.
 Hibernate eliminates the first purpose.
-However, you will still need an assembly phase (think of your business methods as having a strict contract with the presentation tier about what data is available in the detached objects) unless you are prepared to hold the persistence context (the session) open across the view rendering process.
-This is not a limitation of Hibernate!
+Unless you are prepared to hold the persistence context (the session) open across the view rendering process, you will still need an assembly phase.
+Think of your business methods as having a strict contract with the presentation tier about what data is available in the detached objects.
+This is not a limitation of Hibernate.
 It is a fundamental requirement of safe transactional data access.

 UserType.
-(This advice is intended for "sufficiently large" applications; it is not appropriate for an application with five tables!)
+This advice is, however, intended for "sufficiently large" applications.
+It is not appropriate for an application with five tables.

-Good usecases for a real many-to-many associations are rare.
+Practical test cases for real many-to-many associations are rare.
 Most of the time you need additional information stored in the "link table".
 In this case, it is much better to use two one-to-many associations to an intermediate link class.
-In fact, we think that most associations are one-to-many and many-to-one, you should be careful when using any other association style and ask yourself if it is really neccessary.
+In fact, most associations are one-to-many and many-to-one.
+For this reason, you should proceed cautiously when using any other association style.

 Unidirectional associations are more difficult to query.
 In a large application, almost all associations must be navigable in both directions in queries.